-Pakkawood isn’t new.
-It’s an engineered material that has seen a lot of use since its conception.
-It’s strong, ultra-durable, and fairly water-resistant.
+Pakkawood is an engineered material that is strong, durable and fairly water-resistant.
 In short, it makes for the perfect material for a knife handle.
 This guide lists the advantages of Pakkawood handles and knife care tips to keep your knives in top shape.

 What Is Pakkawood?